 Canal fishing for carp is a challenge, but potentially highly rewarding.
 A fish of 42lb 12oz was caught from the Grand Union Canal in 2000.
 Most canals hold a few carp but the skill is in locating their likely haunts.
 Look out for overhanging offside vegetation or reed beds.
 On warm and sunny days, carp can be seen basking in the warm water near the surface.

 Your tackle needs to be appropriate to the circumstances.
 A weedy location will call for a much stronger line and a larger hook size than open water.
 While carp are generally bottom-feeding fish, they can often be caught off the surface with bread or dog biscuits as bait.
 This type of fishing is really exciting.
 Pellets or boilies are the current favourite bait for carp.
 However, carp are greedy and smaller specimens will, on occasions, eat almost anything you put on the hook.

 Where to catch carp

-Carp are present in most Trust canals.
-The Grand Union, Oxford, Kennet & Avon and Stratford canals are very prolific.
-Drayton, Naseby, Clattercote, Boddington and Earlswood reservoirs along with Blythe Waters all have large heads of carp present.
+Carp are present in most of our canals, but there are prolific numbers in the Grand Union, Oxford, Kennet & Avon and Stratford canals.
+Of our commercial fisheries, Blythe, Drayton, Naseby, Clattercote, Boddington and Earlswood reservoirs all have large heads of carp present.